This article is also available as a PDF download.

 #3: You must watch names when creating new backups

 is for the backup file itself.
 This is the data file the backup operation creates.
-It's entered on the wizard’s Backup Type, Destination, And Name screen.

-Scheduling a backup triggers the Job Name box, found on the wizard's When To Back Up menu.
+wizard’s When To Back Up menu.
 The name you enter there determines the job name

 #4: Advanced options are key

 Settings tab reached by clicking the Set Schedule button from within Advanced

 #5: You needn’t overcomplicate schedules/types